JosephineJohnson/rdss-archivematica/compose/README.md

 Service Sets
 -------------

-There are currently five service sets defined:
+There are currently four service sets defined:

-1. [qa](qa), which defines the main Archivematica services and supporting web server, db, etc, suitable for use in a qa environment.
+1. [qa](qa), which defines the main Archivematica services and supporting web server, db, etc, as well as NextCloud, suitable for use in a qa environment.
 1. [dev](dev), which extends `qa` to build the images from local files, rather than expecting to pull existing images.
 1. [am-shib](am-shib), which wraps the Archivematica services in the [qa](qa) service set in Shibboleth authentication.
 1. [shib-local](shib-local), which provides a local example Shibboleth IdP with backing LDAP directory.
-1. [nextcloud](nextcloud), which provides a NextCloud instance, tailored for the RDSS platform.

 These service sets are defined by the following `docker-compose` configuration files: